 The vast desert regions have now been populated with hundreds of thousands of features that contribute to gene regulation.
 And every cell type uses different combinations and permutations of these features to generate its unique biology.
 This richness helps to explain how relatively few protein-coding genes can provide the biological complexity necessary to grow and run a human being…

 With thousands of cell types to test and a growing set of tools with which to test them, the project could unfold endlessly.
 “We’re far from finished,” says geneticist Rick Myers of the HudsonAlpha Institute for Biotechnology in Huntsville, Alabama.
 “You might argue that this could go on forever.”

-Now, there are two fundamental problems for Neo-Darwinism.
-There is precious little junk DNA left in the human genome and the Darwinian mechanism of random mutations combined with natural selection is untenable as a creative force beyond very low levels of functional complexity (Link).
 The very best that any naturalistic evolutionary mechanism can achieve is a moderate slow down in the inevitable deterioration of the quality of information within our gene pool and the gene pools of all other slowly reproducing species.
 It certainly cannot generate novel genetic information beyond very low levels of functional complexity and it can’t even get rid of detrimental mutations that enter the gene pool fast enough to stay functionally neutral – regardless of the degree of selection pressure applied.
 I’m afraid, it’s turtles all the way down… and it always has been since the very beginning of life on this planet.